wbabik/Practical_computing/Class_9/Class_9.md

 coordinate, i.e., `vector[condition]` will return only the elements fulfilling the condition.
 The logic behind is as follows:
-1. Condition generates a logical vector of the length equal to that of the original vector (the one you want to subset); in this logical vectors `TRUE` is in positions of the original vector that fulfill the condition and `FALSE` is in the remaining positions.
+1\.
+Condition generates a logical vector of the length equal to that of the original vector (the one you want to subset); in this logical vector `TRUE` is in positions of the original vector that fulfill the condition and `FALSE` is in the remaining positions.
-2. Returned are only those elements of the original vector that correspond to `TRUE` in the logical vector
+2\.
+Returned are only those elements of the original vector that correspond to `TRUE` in the logical vector

 #### Exercise 23